-The successful candidate for this position will serve as a part-time contractor who will work as part of a team to conduct occupational safety program evaluations.
-The Candidate must be able to identify, analyze, and control occupational hazards and promote worksite and/or product safety by applying knowledge of industrial processes, mechanics, psychology, physiology, and industrial health and safety laws.
+Leidos is looking for an Occupational Safety Program Evaluator to serve as a part-time contractor who will work as part of a team to conduct occupational safety program evaluations.
+This position has very strict requirements, please see below and make sure you meet all of them before applying.
+The candidate will be responsible for identifying, analyzing, and controlling occupational hazards and promoting worksite and/or product safety by applying knowledge of industrial processes, mechanics, psychology, physiology, and industrial health and safety laws.
 These locations may include all 50 states and territories.
 The audits will normally be conducted on a weekly basis, with travel possible on Sunday (rare) or Monday and travel back to home location on Friday.
-Work may comprise up to 15 weeks per year.
-Individual must be professional and courteous in a team environment and be able to work well under limited supervision.
-Individual must be able to follow specific, detailed procedures and be able to review work for technical accuracy and adequacy.
+Work may comprise up to 8 weeks per year.

 1. Conducting occupational safety audits of government and commercial facilities.

 2. Using regulatory knowledge of Air Force and DoD occupational safety regulations, while conducting audits to ensure correct deficiencies are written.

 3. Identifying both positive and negative findings of occupational safety-related operations.